DhaliwalX/grok/ReadMe.md

 ### Contribute
 Grok is currently in development stage.
 New features will be added slowly.
 It is just a free time project.
 I work on it whenever I am free.
 If you want to help, feel free to open pull requests or create issues.
+Please do __star__ the project if you like it.

 ### Things that do not work

-+ function expressions
-+ var, let, const declarations
 + switch case statements
 + break, continue statements
 + `this` may not work properly